 The opposite is true.
 Large furnaces will short cycle, or constantly turn on and off.
 This leaves you cold, with higher energy bills and a furnace that could wear out much sooner.

 This is why it’s important to work with the right company when purchasing a new furnace.
 Even if it’s the right size but improperly installed, the U.S. Department of Energy says you could lose as much as 30% of your energy efficiency.

 Another crucial component of installation is ductwork.
 If yours is old or improperly designed, you might have issues with noise or comfort.
 A furnace is only as good as the duct system it’s linked to.

-At Service Experts Heating & Air Conditioning, our Expert HVAC technicians are ACE certified, which means they’re skilled in repairing and installing various types of home comfort systems.
+At Stevenson Service Experts, our Expert HVAC technicians are ACE certified, which means they’re skilled in repairing and installing various types of home comfort systems.
 In addition to technical skill, our technicians are also trained in treating you ethically.
 We also stand behind our work with a 100% satisfaction guarantee for a year.*